Shantang3/ACE-CPT-Notes/Personal Notes/Chr5-6.md

 ![IMG_1025](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/49c10e3b-4902-4eac-8236-862492824d42)

+In general, a pre-excise meal should be relatively high in carb to nax blood glucose availability, relatively low in fat and fiber to minimize GI distress, moderate in protein, around 400-800 calories, and well-tolerated by the individuals.

-prevent a greater than 2% loss in body weight during exercise.
+Prevent a greater than 2% loss in body weight during exercise.
 Refueling should begin within 30 minutes after exercise.

 On the day of an event, ab athletes should aim to eat a meal 4-6 hours before the event.